-Deposits are made weekly.
-A record of deposits is sent to the Business Office.
+Deposits are made frequently.
+A record of deposits is sent to the Library Account.
 The Library Accountant uses the library's automation system and bank statements to reconcile cash income and deposits reported by the branches.

-Credit card deposits for fines and fees
+Credit card deposits for fees and charges

 Credit card payments are made from the library's public service desks using staff computers or through the Internet directly by the library's patrons.
-In either case, payments are processed through the library's automation system to a third party vendor and then deposited directly into the library's banking account less any processing fees that have been incurred.
+In either case, payments are processed through the library's automation system to a thirdparty vendor and then deposited directly into the library's banking account less any processing fees that have been incurred.

 Payments made by credit card are recorded by the credit card processing system through the library's automation system.
-The Library Accountant compares this record of receipts to deposits into the library's banking accounts .
+The Library Accountant compares this record of receipts to deposits into the library's banking accounts.